DannyRoberts95/Creative-Programming/01_Colors/09_radialGradients/README.md

-# Color_08_alphaFragments
+# Color_09_radialGradients

-This sketch builds on sketch 07 by adding alpha transparency, overlap and linear gradients to the fragments.
+This sketch builds on sketch 08 by adding a randomness to the fragment generation and by adding radial gradients to the fragments, composed of complementing colors.

 ## Step 1